Annual conferences

 The conference is open to both ICDA members and non-members.

-View the conference detailed schedule at this link, technical tour programme available at this link.
+View the conference detailed schedule at this link.

 Reflecting on the Members Meeting 2025 conference